"Wesnoth Orcs are brown; a portrait showing them as green is inconsistent."

 - The orcs of Tales From My D&D Campaign were once standard Tolkien/D&D orcs, brutish, stupid, cowardly, and only dangerous through their vast numbers.
 But when the orcs pissed off a goddess by killing her mortal lover, the goddess cursed them and turned their homeland into a desert.
 Within a couple of generations, the orcish numbers fell from tens of millions to just a few thousand, but the survivors became unparalled warriors.
 These days, two or three orcs could easily burn a small city to the ground and two-three orc bands regularly slaughter hundred-man patrols.

-- The Futurama movie "Bender's Game" featured Morcs, who wore rainbow suspenders and mumbled words like "Nanu-nanu" and "Shazbot".
+- The Futurama movie "Bender's Game" features Morcs, who wear rainbow suspenders and mumble words like "Nanu-nanu" and "Shazbot".

 - Wolverine is predictably depicted as a Blizzard variant (though he's referred to as a troll), in a fairytale told by Jubilee in one of the last seasons of the X-Men animated series.